What is an employment agreement?

 An employer can’t hire someone on a fixed term agreement where the job is really a permanent one and the employer just wants to avoid having to go through a fair disciplinary or dismissal procedure if there are problems.

 With fixed-term agreements, special provisions can apply for annual holidays, sick leave and bereavement leave.
-You can phone the Ministry of Business, Innovation and Employment's (MBIE) Workplace Contact Centre on 0800 20 90 20 for more information about this.
+If you are concerned that your employer has given you a fixed term employment agreement but does not have a good reason to do so, you can phone Employment New Zealand on 0800 20 90 20 for information and advice.

 Back to top